FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 - 1058 Software Packages (6600+ package versions)
 - 54 toolchains
 - 150+ contributors
-- 87% coverage of our existing software stack
+- 87% of our existing software stack out of the box

 ---